robertchase/utool/README.md

 Note that the columns can be specified in any order, and can be specified more than once.

-Values of -1 through -9 can be specified as column numbers; these will index from the right.
+Negative values can be specified as column numbers; these will index from the right.

 ```